microsoft/moaw/workshops/serverless-overview/workshop.md

 }
 ```

-Feel free to rename the `namespace` to the one used in the other classes (e.g. `AudioUpload.cs`).
+Don't forget to set the `namespace` to the one used in the other classes (e.g. `AudioUpload.cs`).

-Next, we will create the skeleton of the function using the following commands:
+Next, you will create the skeleton of the function using the following commands:

 ```sh
 # Create an HTTP-triggered function called GetTranscriptions